-On July 1, 2012, HWZOA transferred the programs and activities (except for the endowment funds and earnings accumulated but not yet appropriated) for Jewish youth known as "Young Judaea," Hadassah's Zionist youth movement, which include, without limitation, Young Judaea activities and programs in the United States and Israel, Young Judaea Sprout Lake Camp, Inc., Young Judaea Inc. (d/b/a Camp Tel Yehudah), Hadassah Youth Services Amuta, and Hadassah WUJS Arad, Ltd. (collectively, the Young Judaea Programs) to Young Judaea Global, Inc. (YJG), an independent and separate not-for-profit corporation.
+On July 1, 2012, HWZOA transferred the programs and activities (except for the endowment funds and earnings accumulated but not yet appropriated) for Jewish youth known as "Young Judaea," Hadassah's Zionist youth movement, which include, without limitation, Young Judaea activities and programs in the United States and Israel, Young Judaea Sprout Lake Camp, Inc., Young Judaea Inc. (doing business as Camp Tel Yehudah), Hadassah Youth Services Amuta, and Hadassah WUJS Arad, Ltd. to Young Judaea Global, Inc. (YJG), an independent and separate not-for-profit corporation.
 In 2016, the Supreme Court of the State of New York, County of New York approved the transfer of endowment funds and earnings accumulated but not yet appropriated.
-Accordingly, the endowment corpus and accumulated earnings of \$4,664,968 and \$615,816, respectively, were transferred to YJG in 2016 (see note 10).
+Accordingly, the endowment corpus and accumulated earnings of \$4,664,968 and \$615,816, respectively, were transferred to YJG in 2016 (note 10).

 HMO, located in Israel, is a provider of medical care, rehabilitation, and medical research.
 HMO is engaged primarily in providing medical services at two medical centers in Jerusalem - Ein Kerem and Mount Scopus.
 HMO is a nonsectarian institution providing state-of-the-art treatment to nearly one million patients a year at its two hospitals, a community health center, and outpatient clinics.
 HMO has been recognized under the Israeli Income Tax Ordinance (New Version) as a "public organization" and as a "not-for-profit organization" under the Value Added Tax Law - 1975.
 In accordance with HMO's Articles of Association and pursuant to Section 345 of the State of Israel Companies Law, 1999 (the Companies Law), HMO is a public benefit company.
 Pursuant to the Companies Law, a public benefit company operates only for public purposes, its income and property are applied solely toward the objects of the public benefit company, and it is prohibited from making the distribution of profits or any other distribution to its members (the Distribution Prohibition).
 HMRA is the sole corporate member of HMO, and HWZOA's designees are members of HMO.
-HWZOA and HMRA have control over HMO and are required to operate under requirements of the above-mentioned Articles of Association and the Distribution Prohibition.
+HWZOA and HMRA have control over HMO and are required to operate under requirements of the above-mentioned Articles of Association and the Distribution Prohibition, as well as under the Recovery Plan and Recovery Agreement entered into in 2014 that is in effect for seven years until December 31, 2020 (note 17).
 HMO owns and controls four wholly owned subsidiaries: Hadasit Medical Research and Development Company Ltd, S.R.Y (Medical Services) Ltd., Hadassah Medical Ltd., and the Research Fund of the Hadassah Medical Organization Amuta (R.A.).

 HIL is a Bermuda exempted company limited by guaranty incorporated in August 1995, which coordinates Hadassah's international units whose purposes are to raise funds for HMO and develop exchange programs between HMO and medical institutions around the world.
-The members of the board of HIL are composed of members of the National Board of HWZOA (Board of Directors) as well as international representatives from HIL units.
+The members of the board of HIL are composed of members of the National Board of HWZOA (Board of Directors), as well as international representatives from HIL units.
 The sole corporate member is HMRA.

-HMRA is a not-for-profit corporation incorporated in the State of New York on June 10, 1925 whose mission is identical to HWZOA.
+HMRA is a not-for-profit corporation incorporated in the State of New York on June 10, 1925, whose mission is identical to HWZOA.
 The members of HMRA consist of the National Board (Board of Directors) of HWZOA, the Board of Directors of HMRA consists of the members of the Executive Committee of HWZOA and the Officers of HMRA are the National Officers of HWZOA.